beowolx/svart/README.md

 ## Overview

-Svart is a vector store implemented in Rust, designed to index and search high-dimensional vectors with a focus on memory efficiency.
-Leveraging Rust's powerful memory management capabilities, Svart aims to provide a robust and efficient solution for nearest neighbor searches in the context of Natural Language Processing (NLP) embeddings and other high-dimensional data.
+Svart is an innovative vector store built in Rust, offering unparalleled memory efficiency and speed for indexing and searching high-dimensional vectors.
+It is particularly tailored for use in Natural Language Processing (NLP) embeddings and similar complex data scenarios.
+With native Python bindings, Svart seamlessly integrates into Python environments, bridging the gap between Rust's performance and Python's ease of use.

 **Note**: This project is under active development and is not yet considered stable.